dagurval/docker-bitcoinxt/README.md

 3. You can then access the daemon's output thanks to the [docker logs command]( https://docs.docker.com/reference/commandline/cli/#logs)

         docker logs -f bitcoind-node

+4. You can pass any parameters you want to the bitcoinxt process using the docker run command:

+For a list of command-line arguments: [Command-line Reference](https://en.bitcoin.it/wiki/Running_Bitcoin#Command-line_arguments)

+Example to enable stealth mode:

+    docker run --volumes-from=bitcoind-data --name=bitcoind-node -d \
+      -p 8333:8333 \
+      -p 127.0.0.1:8332:8332 \
+      5an1ty/bitcoinxt \
+      btc_oneshot -stealth-mode

 Credits
 -----------